Chart Color Schemes

 AreaSearch assessment of residential development activity positions Middle Swan among the top 25% of areas assessed nationwide

-Middle Swan has seen approximately 25 dwelling approvals annually based on AreaSearch analysis.
-Between FY-21 and FY-25, around 127 homes were approved, with an additional 20 approved in FY-26.
-Each new dwelling adds about 2.8 residents on average over the past five financial years.
+Middle Swan has received approximately 25 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 127 homes were approved, with an additional 20 approved in FY-26 so far.
+Each new dwelling built has resulted in an average of 2.8 new residents per year over these five years.

-The average construction cost of new homes is $367,000.
-This year has seen $46.9 million in commercial approvals.
-Compared to Greater Perth, Middle Swan records around 64% of building activity per person and ranks at the 87th percentile nationally for building activity.
+The average construction cost value of new homes is $367,000.
+This financial year, Middle Swan has seen $46.9 million in commercial approvals.
+Compared to Greater Perth, Middle Swan records about 64% of the building activity per person and ranks among the 87th percentile nationally, with building activity accelerating recently.

-New developments consist of 93% standalone homes and 7% townhouses or apartments.
-There are approximately 97 people per dwelling approval in the area.
-Future projections estimate Middle Swan to add 402 residents by 2041, with current development rates expected to meet demand comfortably.
+Of new building activity, 93.0% are standalone homes and 7.0% are townhouses or apartments.
+The area has approximately 97 people per dwelling approval, indicating an expanding market.
+Future projections estimate Middle Swan to add 412 residents by 2041, with current development rates expected to comfortably meet demand.

 Frequently Asked Questions - Development